 Cuts are particularly common work injuries in the restaurant industry.
 They are perhaps more commonly seen in the kitchen, due to the use of knives and other sharp equipment, but serving staff may also be required to assist in some food preparation and may be required to use knives or other equipment.
 Serving staff are also at risk from cuts and lacerations from broken glass or crockery in the restaurant, as are the kitchen staff involved in cleaning glassware and tableware.

 Cuts from knives or other kitchen equipment (such as slicers or food processors) can be very deep, and therefore serious.
-It is important to get urgent medical attention for a deep cut, as there may be significant blood loss and potentially damage to nerves, tendons and muscles, with possibly serious consequences.
-Cuts from broken glass or crockery are less likely to be as deep, but may involve multiple cuts and the risk of glass (or other contaminants) in the wound.
+It is important to get urgent medical attention for a deep cut, as there may be significant blood loss and potential damage to nerves, tendons and muscles, with possibly serious consequences.
+Cuts from broken glass or crockery are less likely to be as deep but may involve multiple cuts and the risk of glass (or other contaminants) in the wound.
 Any sort of cut in a kitchen or restaurant environment involves the risk of infection from food or cleaning products entering the wound.